Master Contract Token Price Tops $0.0004 on Major Exchanges (MCT)

-Master Contract Token (CURRENCY:MCT) traded 0.8% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on March 21st.
-Over the last seven days, Master Contract Token has traded up 26.3% against the U.S. dollar.
-One Master Contract Token token can now be purchased for $0.0004 or 0.00000006 BTC on major exchanges including Switcheo Network and Hotbit.
-Master Contract Token has a market capitalization of $213,119.53 and approximately $48,315.00 worth of Master Contract Token was traded on exchanges in the last 24 hours.
+Master Contract Token (CURRENCY:MCT) traded 0.6% lower against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on March 27th.
+One Master Contract Token token can currently be purchased for about $0.0004 or 0.00000006 BTC on major cryptocurrency exchanges including Hotbit and Switcheo Network.
+Master Contract Token has a market capitalization of $217,519.74 and approximately $49,547.00 worth of Master Contract Token was traded on exchanges in the last 24 hours.
+Over the last week, Master Contract Token has traded down 1.8% against the U.S. dollar.

 - Musicoin (MUSIC) traded flat against the dollar and now trades at $0.0002 or 0.00000002 BTC.